GrahamDumpleton/mod_wsgi/docs/index.rst

    http://pypi.python.org/pypi/mod_wsgi

 Due to security issues in versions of mod_wsgi up to and including version 3.4, it is recommended that version 3.5 or later be used.
+Because many Linux distributions ship ancient out of date versions which are not supported, it is highly recommended you avoid using packaged binary versions provided by your Linux distribution.
+Instead install mod_wsgi from source code, ensuring you keep up with the most recent version.

 If you need help in using mod_wsgi, then use the mod_wsgi mailing list to ask your questions: